Financial scheme information

 Job Retention Scheme

 Under the Coronavirus Job Retention Scheme, all UK employers with a PAYE scheme will be able to access support to continue paying part of their employees’ salary for those that would otherwise have been laid off during this crisis.
 This applies to employees who have been asked to stop working, but who are being kept on the pay roll.
-You can check if you can claim for your employees’ wages through the Coronavirus Job Retention Scheme here
+HMRC will reimburse 80% of their wages, up to £2,500 per month.

 Businesses who deferred VAT due from 20 March to 30 June 2020 will now have the option to pay in smaller payments over a longer period.
 You can find out more here.